1 Progenitor, Lapithes (or Lapithus)

 As Tyndareus gradually expanded his power in Messenia, Idas abducted Tyndareus's daughter Helen and entrusted her to Theseus in Athens.
 [132]

-Idas and Theseus' friend Peirithus were of the same race, sharing a common ancestor, Lapithes, son of Aeolus, the ancestor of the Lapiths.
+Idas and Theseus' friend Peirithus were of the same race, sharing a common ancestor, Lapithes, son of Aeolus, the progenitor of the Lapiths.
 It is likely that Idas and Theseus were also friends.
 [133]

 Tyndareus's two sons rescued Helen.
 This incident escalated into a direct confrontation between Idas's brothers and Tyndareus and his sons, resulting in their deaths.
 [134]